Henryk Moruś: Investigation

 Henryk Moruś was arrested in 1992.
-Initially he confessed to all seven murders that were attributed to him, citing that material problems with his family was his motive.
+Initially, he confessed to all seven murders that were attributed to him, citing that material problems with his family were his motive.
 However, he declared he was innocent at the pre-trial investigation.

 The prosecutor accused him of shooting seven people for robbery with his carbine.
 The first murder was carried out in 1986, and the next in the first half of 1992.
-Henryk Moruś' victims were: